Lugal-PCZ/shootpoints-web-api/README.md

 ## Collect data:
+1. Aim the total station at the prism.
-1. Click the “Take Shot” button.
+2. Click the “Take Shot” button.
 ![Take Shot button](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_TakeShot.png?raw=true)
-2. While the shot is being taken, you can click the “Cancel Shot” button to abort.
+3. While the shot is being taken, you can click the “Cancel Shot” button to abort.
-3. After the shot data have been returned from the total station, you will be given the option to save the shot or discard the data.
+4. After the shot data have been returned from the total station, you will be given the option to save the shot or discard the data.
-4. (*optional*) If saving the shot, you can add a label or a comment such as “NE corner” or “broken edge” to assist your interpretation of the data later.
+5. (*optional*) If saving the shot, you can add a label or a comment such as “NE corner” or “broken edge” to assist your interpretation of the data later.
 ![Save Last Shot form](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_SaveLastShot.png?raw=true)

 Continue taking shots, each of which will be saved to the current grouping.
 To begin taking shots in a new grouping, simply create a new grouping as described above.
 Note that any grouping shot with an “Isolated Point” geometry can logically only have one shot saved to it, so if you’re taking a series of these (such as is typical of end-of-day point elevations in a trench), you will need to create a new grouping for each shot.